playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 * A model Entity is added to the scene and the model **A** is assigned to the model component.
 * A script component is added to the model Entity and a new script is created called `update_asset.js`.

-Download the [A model][A] and the [B model][B] and upload them to your project.
+Download the [A model][5] and the [B model][6] and upload them to your project.
 Ensure that the files are named A.dae and B.dae as this will influence the asset names.

 ## Handling keypresses